mautrix/docs/bridges/general/troubleshooting.md

 2. If using a Synapse media worker (as opposed to matrix-media-repo), make sure the `listeners` section in the worker config has the `client` and `federation` resources.
+3. If using matrix-media-repo, make sure the media repo is up to date, as it's the main homeserver that advertises versions used to detect support (v1.3.5 or higher is required).